Maclean Mission: Return to Yugoslavia

-Maclean's team flew to Italy and crossed the Adriatic in a motor-torpedo-boat passing by two British Navy Hunt Class destroyers, and realising the higher attention that the area was now receiving.
-They arrived at Vela Luka on the island of Korčula and off-loaded the arms and ammunition that they brought with them.
-By now, the Germans have taken over the neighbouring Pelješac peninsula and started exchanging of shell-fire across a narrow strait that separated them.
+Maclean's team flew to Italy and crossed the Adriatic in a motor-torpedo-boat, passing by two British Navy Hunt Class destroyers, and realising the higher attention that the area was now receiving.
+They arrived at Vela Luka on the island of Korčula and off-loaded the arms and ammunition that they had brought with them.
+By now, the Germans had taken over the neighbouring Pelješac peninsula and started exchanging shell-fire across a narrow strait that separated them.
 It became obvious that Korčula could not be held for much longer, and that the preparation for the evacuation onto the island of Vis, the farthest away from the mainland, should start.
 Once on Vis, Maclean and the team inspected the island and realised that its main valley would make an ideal airfield.
 Having an ability to base or refuel there would extend the Allied air-power range across the whole of Adriatic and deep into Yugoslavia.
 However, they needed to garrison the island, and while the partisans offered one brigade, another one had to be found from the Allied 15th Army Group still fighting in central Italy.
-Maclean and R Churchill returned to Bari to consider their options.
+Maclean and Randolph Churchill returned to Bari to consider their options.

-On 31 Dec 1943 at a New Year's Eve party in nearby Molfetta, Randolph and Maclean met with brothers Jack and Tom Churchill (no relation), young Commando officers who offered to help and station their unit on Vis subject to approval by high command.
+On 31 December 1943 at a New Year's Eve party in nearby Molfetta, Randolph and Maclean met with brothers Jack and Tom Churchill (no relation), young Commando officers who offered to help and station their unit on Vis subject to approval by high command.
 Both General Alexander, the commander of the 15th Army Group and his CoS General John Harding were keen to help.
-They realised that supporting partisans in Yugoslavia will ensure fewer German troops available for deployment and reinforcements on the Italian front.
-On 6 Jan 1944 Jack Churchill was ordered to make a reconnaissance of Vis, while Maclean and Randolph flew out to Marrakesh to meet the Prime Minister again.
+They realised that supporting partisans in Yugoslavia would ensure fewer German troops available for deployment and reinforcements on the Italian front.
+On 6 January 1944 Jack Churchill was ordered to make a reconnaissance of Vis, while Maclean and Randolph flew out to Marrakesh to meet the Prime Minister again.
 Mr Churchill (senior) was informed that Jajce had fallen to the Germans and that Tito and his HQ were on the move once again.
 He realised that they needed some encouragement and wrote a personal letter to Tito.
 He congratulated him on his past achievements and held out the hope of future help.
 He then instructed Maclean to deliver it personally, without delay.
 They flew back to Bari and soon were parachuted near Bosanski Petrovac.
-The group consisted of Maclean, Randolph, Sgt Duncan, Sgt Campbell (new W/T operator), Corp Iles (signaller) and Slim Farish returning from a brief visit to the US.
+The group consisted of Maclean, Randolph, Sgt Duncan, Sgt Campbell (new W/T operator), Cpl.
+Iles (signaller) and Slim Farish returning from a brief visit to the US.